bandaloo/afterlight-caves/README.md

-If you want to run the score server on a different domain from the static site content, just set the `SCORE_SERVER_SCHEME` and `SCORE_SERVER_DOMAIN` variables in `build-prod.sh`, and score requests will be made to the custom score server URL in the production version.
+If you want to run the score server on a different domain from the static site content, just set the `SCORE_SERVER_SCHEME` and `SCORE_SERVER_DOMAIN` variables in `build-prod.js`, and score requests will be made to the custom score server URL in the production version.

 The `start-compat` npm script builds and serves from the `dist` directory